IvessJohn/barking-irons/README.md

 After an initial wave of positive feedback, the development of the game was continued.
 The development process was covered in the [Barking Irons devlog series](https://www.youtube.com/playlist?list=PLYjZbdzwGEQkp-IgPgBZ3Ssrqv9gn3zJJ) I made on my YouTube channel.

-The development of _Barking Irons_ has been canceled in November 2021.
+The development of _Barking Irons_ was canceled in November 2021.

 [![The last devlog on Barking Irons](https://i.ytimg.com/vi/VLTy4E_1VqI/hqdefault.jpg?sqp=-oaymwEcCPYBEIoBSFXyq4qpAw4IARUAAIhCGAFwAcABBg==&rs=AOn4CLDtdj5JGcQfnhtuGqHmBua2DIU69A)](https://youtu.be/VLTy4E_1VqI)